crunchyroll/ef-open/doc/name-patterns.md

 s3-partnerfeed/
 If a Cloudformation template creates more than one S3 bucket, or the template creates both S3 buckets plus related SQS queues, then the bucket's logging prefix is derived from the bucket name, and {{SERVICE}}/ is not used to define the LogFilePrefix
 To the get the LogFilePath for a bucket in a multi-bucket or bucket-and-SQS template:
-Replace the prefix "ellation-cx-&lt;env>-" in the bucket's name with "s3-".
+Replace the prefix "mycompany-myproject-&lt;env>-" in the bucket's name with "s3-".
 Append a "/"
 Example:
-if the bucket name is: ellation-cx-{{ENV}}-cms-ingest-uploads then the LogFilePrefix is: s3-cms-ingest-uploads/
+if the bucket name is: mycompany-myproject-{{ENV}}-cms-ingest-uploads then the LogFilePrefix is: s3-cms-ingest-uploads/
 Note: if bucket and template naming conventions have been followed, this pattern generates the same LogFilePrefix as {{SERVICE/}} if used in a single-bucket template.
 S3 Key-paths for credentials